hunychain/kyletools/content/blog/24-01/i-got-goatsed.md

 date: "2024-06-12"
 draft: false
 ---
-Heyyy it's been a while {{< emoji skull >}} I dunno what to say.
+Heyyy it's been a while {{< emoji skull.gif >}} I dunno what to say.
 Crazy how life can change in a year. . .
 In this post: site updates and SmackJeeves nostalgia. (^_^)

 Some updates: